 Business Owners and Executives

 During a divorce, marital assets will have to be divided.
 When one or both spouses are business owners or executives, there may be special considerations related to the worth of these assets.
 Business valuation can be complicated, and it may require the input of expert appraisers or accountants.
 In some cases, for example, a business or professional practice may be listed only in one spouse's name, even if it is actually a marital asset.
-The Monmouth County high-asset divorce attorneys at Goldstein Law Group can guide their clients through this process, protecting their interests at every step of the way.Property Division for Business Owners and Executives
+The Middlesex and Monmouth County high-asset divorce attorneys at Goldstein Law Group can guide business owners and executives through this process, protecting their interests at every step of the way.Property Division for Business Owners and Executives

 During divorce, each spouse can keep his or her separate property, but marital assets must be divided equitably.
 The process of dividing marital assets may vary depending on each spouse's profession and what financial and non-financial contributions each spouse made to the marriage.
 In some cases, there may be a valid premarital agreement about how property acquired during the marriage, including a business or professional practice, is to be split in the event of a divorce.